 - Unmatched depth of case law and secondary sources

-- Gold standard KeyCite citation verification
+- Gold-standard KeyCite citation verification

-- Litigation analytics provide strategic insights
+- Litigation analytics provide strategic insight

 Cons:

-- Expensive—often prohibitive for solo/small firms
+- Expensive, often prohibitive for solo and small firms

 - Steep learning curve for full utilization